-I got a court judgment against someone who owes me money.
+I got a court judgment against someone.
 What are the steps to get paid?

 I understand that to get a garnishing order, there are yet more court forms involved and I need to take the order to this person's place of work.
 I’ve heard I need to do this for each pay cheque?
 Is that true?